google/testrun/docs/get_started.md

 ## Installation

-1. Download Test Run from the releases page or the appropriate source.
+1. Download the latest version of Testrun from the [releases page](https://github.com/google/test-run/releases)

-2. Run the install script.

-## Configuration

-1. Copy the default configuration file.

-2. Open the `local/system.json` file and modify the configuration as needed.
-Specify the interface names for the internet and device interfaces.
+2. Install the package using ``sudo dpkg -i testrun_*.deb``

 ## Test Your Device